-30 Black-Owned Restaurants You Need to Know Around the U.S.
+36 Black-Owned Restaurants You Need to Know Around the U.S.

 This is on the shortlist for the best fried chicken in the state, and one of the best “not-so-secrets” in the city.
 A lot of people might go to another soul food restaurant named for another woman, and that’s fine, but the line at Bertha’s is always long, completely based on word of mouth.
 Expect daily meat-and-three specials including the aforementioned fried chicken, juicy pork chops, and savory collard greens.

 Chef/owner Tanya Holland studied French cuisine in Burgundy, but at this long-running Oakland restaurant, her culinary focus is expertly-made soul food.
 Using organic and non-GMO ingredients, Holland puts her gourmet take on classic dishes like buttermilk fried chicken, gumbo and rice with plenty of sides like collards, black-eyed peas, and fluffy biscuits.
-Right now the restaurant is closed for dine-in but you can order takeout and eat the food at one of their outdoor tables.

 Chef Leah Chase was a New Orleans icon: civil rights legend, businesswoman extraordinaire, mentor to many, inspiration to many more, and world-class chef.
 For over 65 years, she cooked up classic Creole comfort food at the Tremé restaurant she operated with her husband since the 1940s.
 The Crescent City unfortunately lost Chase in 2019, but her legacy lives on at her incredible restaurant.
-Get a taste of history for yourself with a family meal from the takeout menus, which are regularly updated on Facebook.
+Get a taste of history for yourself with a family meal from the menus, which are regularly updated on Facebook.
 Don’t worry: The fried chicken is always available.

 The Four Way soul food restaurant is famous for at least two things.
 First, it was a popular meeting spot for civil rights activists from the 1940s to the 1960s, including Dr. Martin Luther King, Jr. Second, the Four Way is famous for its straightforward Southern home cooking menu.
 Though best-known for the daily turkey and best-dressing-ever meal, the fried chicken is another staple.
-There’s a reason this soul food restaurant has been a constant in the Soulsville Neighborhood since 1946.
+There’s a reason this restaurant has been a constant in the Soulsville Neighborhood since 1946.

 Opened in 2018, this NOLA-inspired spot in Wicker Park from chef Brian Jupiter (a New Orleans native), focuses on Creole classics with an emphasis on seafood (think catfish ‘po boys, shrimp and grits and a seafood tower).
 The corner spot also features a retail component with grocery items available for purchase.